ForeignOx/notes/Physics/Component 2/Capacitance/Capacitance.md

-The capacitance, $C$, of a [[capacitor]] is the constant ratio of [[electric charge|charge]] on either plate divided by the [[potential difference]] between the plates:
+The capacitance, $C$, of a [[Capacitor]] is the constant ratio of [[Electric Charge|charge]] on either plate divided by the [[Potential Difference]] between the plates:
 $$
 C=\frac{Q}{V}
 $$
 Capacitance has the unit $\pu{ CV-1=F }$, the farad
 If a [[Batteries|battery]] is connected across a capacitor, some electrons are removed from one plate and transferred by the battery to the other.
 The plates gain equal and opposite charges (on facing surfaces).
-This 'charging' stops when the potential difference between the plates is equal to the [[emf]] of the battery
+This 'charging' stops when the potential difference between the plates is equal to the [[Emf]] of the battery
 ![[Capacitance 2024-03-22 09.23.38.excalidraw]]
 If we disconnect the battery, the charges are isolated on the plates, maintaining a potential difference between the plates.
 We can investigate how the charge ($\pm Q$) on the capacitor plates is related to the potential difference, $V$, and we find that the charge stored on either plate is proportional to the potential difference.
 So we can write:
 $$